renxida/cedar.ren/types/inspiration.md

 Once is genius.
 Twice is subversion.
 Three times is the beginning of a new genre.

+---

-I still [flinch](/) when I realize that an idea has come to other people before.
-Something to do with copyright / originality / fear of being sued / wanting to be unique and special in all sorts of ways.
+I still [flinch](../types/flinch.md) when I realize that an idea has come to other people before.

 But if you're unique in every possible way, you are just noise.